cpsource/aud/README.md

    won't audit itself.
 However, remember that aud does internal audits at startup of it's data tables and it's .text space so it gives you some assurance that it hasn't been mucked with.

+5. If for some reason, you wish to exclude certain files from 'aud', edit bldaudtab.h NO_AUDIT to add those files as a colon seperated list.